Available e-book formats: PDF, EPUB

 With contributions by

-Mads Anders Baggesgaard Jorunn S. Gjerden, Boris Grkinic, Anders M. Gullestad, Randi Koppen, Jakob Ladegaard, Svend Erik Larsen, Patrizia Lombardo, J. Hillis Miller, Ragnhild Evang Reinton, Tone Selboe, Anders Kristian Strand, Lars Sætre, Mads Thygesen og Julien Zanetta
+Mads Anders Baggesgaard Jorunn S. Gjerden, Boris Grkinic, Anders M. Gullestad, Randi Koppen, Jakob Ladegaard, Svend Erik Larsen, Patrizia Lombardo, J. Hillis Miller, Ragnhild Evang Reinton, Tone Selboe, Anders Kristian Strand, Lars Sætre, Mads Thygesen and Julien Zanetta

 More about the book